 Punitive Measures

 If a group member is being unresponsive or does not notify the team of an absence, a vote will be taken by the other group members where if four agree to reprimand the unresponsive group member then a message will be sent out to them.
-A Microsoft Teams message (beginning with DANGER) notifiying the unresponsive group member will be sent in the group chat and an acknowledgement of the message will be expected within 24 hours of the message being sent.
+A Microsoft Teams message (beginning with DANGER) notifying the unresponsive group member will be sent in the group chat and an acknowledgement of the message will be expected within 24 hours of the message being sent.
 A supportive group discussion will be held to ensure that the group member will be able to contribute in a way they are capable of.
 If a group member receives three of these DANGER message notifications in the Microsoft Teams group chat, then a meeting will be held to discuss the greater issues occurring and give the group member a proper chance to explain their circumstances.
 If a group member receives three of these DANGER message notifications in the Microsoft Teams group chat, then a meeting will be held to discuss the greater issues occurring and give the group member a proper chance to explain their circumstances.
 The group will then vote on whether the situation warrants Dr. McConomy or the T.A.’s involvement or not; if two or more vote to get Dr. McConomy or the T.A.'s involved, they will be contacted via Outlook email.

 Project Matters